 As a visual artist, Anne Geene (NL, 1983) captures the hidden beauty of plants and animals.
-With the help of photography, Geene investigates, collects and arranges the world around her.
-The camera objectively registers the materials in where Geene is looking for visual similarities, patterns and phenomena.
-Eventually, her findings are analyzed and catalogued according to an apparent logic.
-Her interpretation of the data is strictly personal and hints to our urge to regulate and understand the world around us.
+With the help of photography, Geene investigates, collects and organises the world around her.
+The camera objectively records the materials in which Geene is looking for visual similarities, patterns and phenomena.
+Eventually her findings are analysed and cataloged according to an apparent logic.
+Her interpretation of the data is strictly personal and refers to our urge to regulate and understand the world around us.

 Click here for a CV.